speediedan/finetuning-scheduler/docs/source/index.rst

     .. code-block:: python

         trainer = Trainer(
-            callbacks=[FinetuningScheduler(new_incarnation_mode=True)],
+            callbacks=[FinetuningScheduler()],
             ckpt_path="some/path/to/my_kth_best_checkpoint.ckpt",
         )

-    To handle the edge case wherein one is resuming scheduled finetuning from a non-best checkpoint and the previous best checkpoints may not be accessible, setting :paramref:`~finetuning_scheduler.fts.FinetuningScheduler.new_incarnation_mode` to
+    Note that similar to the behavior of :external+pl:class:`~pytorch_lightning.callbacks.model_checkpoint.ModelCheckpoint`,
-    ``True`` as above will re-initialize the checkpoint state with a new best checkpoint at the resumption depth.
+    (`specifically this PR <https://github.com/PyTorchLightning/pytorch-lightning/pull/12045>`_), when resuming training with a different :class:`~finetuning_scheduler.fts_supporters.FTSCheckpoint` ``dirpath`` from the provided checkpoint, the new training session's checkpoint state will be re-initialized at the resumption depth with the provided checkpoint being set as the best checkpoint.

 Finetuning all the way down!
 ****************************